Kayne McLaggon: Bristol Rovers

 On 11 July 2011, McLaggon signed a one-year contract with Bristol Rovers.

 Weston-super-Mare

 On 6 September 2012, McLaggon signed for Weston-super-Mare.
 He scored his first goal for the club on 6 November 2012 in a 4–3 loss to Frome Town in the Somerset Premier Cup.
 On 26 March 2013, McLaggon scored his first hattrick for the club in a 3–1 win, away to Sutton United.

 Merthyr Town

 On 14 October 2013, McLaggon signed for Merthyr Town.
 He made his debut for Merthyr against Slough Town on 19 October 2013 and scored his first goal from the penalty spot.
 On 29 April 2014, he scored two goals as Merthyr beat Swindon Supermarine 5–2 to reach the Southern League Division 1 South and West play-off final.

 Barry Town United

 On 8 June 2017, McLaggon signed for hometown club Barry Town United on a two-year contract.

+Newport City

+McLaggon joined Cymru South side Newport City in July 2025.